 The survey shows that more than two-thirds (67%) of investors consider sustainability as a factor in shaping their strategies, with climate a central focus.
 Eighty-eight percent of investors in both North America and Europe are analyzing the emissions of their investments (88%), while 79% are investing in renewable energy and transition technologies and quantifying the possible impacts of climate risk (72%) according to respondents, a majority (60%) of whom serve as heads of divisions or research or as chief investment officers.

 The findings detail regional differences.
 Nearly one-third (32%) of investors in Europe say they explicitly consider ESG factors as central to an investment decision, for example, compared with just 9% of investors in North America, where nearly three-quarters (73%) consider ESG as one factor out of many in decision-making.
-Fifty-nine percent of investors in every region say that ESG criteria are wither extremely important or very important in their overall investment decision process.
+Fifty-nine percent of investors in every region say that ESG criteria are either extremely important or very important in their overall investment decision process.

 The survey underscores the importance that investors attach to companies’ governance as a constant.
 While companies’ carbon emissions lead the list of top ESG factors that investors say they explicitly consider, the structure of boards and ownership, board diversity, the quality of financial reporting and the independence of board chairs represent five of the top seven factors.